Griot: Present-day griots

-Many griots today live in many parts of West Africa and are present among the Mande peoples (Mandinka or Malinké, Bambara, Bwaba, Bobo, Dyula, Soninke etc.), Fulɓe (Fula), Hausa, Songhai, Tukulóor, Wolof, Serer, Mossi, Dagomba, Mauritanian Arabs, and many other smaller groups.
+Many griots today live in many parts of West Africa and are present among the Mande peoples (Mandinka or Malinké, Bambara, Bwaba, Bobo, Sosso, Dyula, Soninke etc.), Fulɓe (Fula), Hausa, Songhai, Tukulóor, Wolof, Serer, Mossi, Dagomba, Mauritanian Arabs, and many other smaller groups.
 There are other griots who have left their home country for another such as the United States or France and still maintain their role as a griot.

 Today, performing is one of the most common functions of a griot.
 Their range of exposure has widened, and many griots now travel internationally to sing and play the kora or other instruments.

+A recent archaeological expedition in Guinea-Bissau confirmed what many griots already knew—that there was a powerful kingdom called Kaabu encompassing modern-day Guinea-Bissau and Senegal whose reign lasted from the 16th to the 19th century.

 Bakari Sumano, head of the Association of Bamako Griots in Mali from 1994 to 2003, was an internationally known advocate for the significance of the griot in West African society.

 Pape Demba "Paco" Samb, a Senegalese griot of Wolof ancestry, is based in Delaware and performs in the United States.
 Circa 2013, he performed in charity concerts for SOS Children's Villages in Chicago.
 As of 2023, Paco leads McDaniel College's Student African Drum Ensemble.
 His own band is titled the Super Ngewel Emsemble.
 Concerning the goals of modern-day griot, Paco has stated:If you are griot, you have to follow your history and your family, because we have such a long history.
 You have to be traditional and share your culture.
 Any country you go to, you share your family with them.

 A griot can provide their services as a praise singer, but they can also use their position to speak out against someone who is rich or has political clout.
 As a result, the once respected status of the griot has been tarnished, and they may be viewed as "parasitic and manipulative."

 Malian novelist Massa Makan Diabaté was a descendant and critic of the griot tradition.
 He argued that griots "no longer exist" in the classic sense, but he believed the tradition could be salvaged through literature.
 His fiction and plays blend traditional Mandinka storytelling and idiom with Western literary forms.